skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+version 7
+Switched back to PLAYER_ENTERING_WORLD in the hope that this solves the crash problems.

 Version 6
 Use the ADDON_LOADED event instead of PLAYER_ENTERING_WORLD to see when we are ready to go.
 This event seams more appropriate.